 Most of the time, your Internet router already acts as a DHCP server.
 So, you first need to disable it to avoid conflict.
 If you keep both enabled, your computer and other devices will get an IP address for one of them randomly (the first to answer) and it won’t work as expected.

-The steps to disable it depends on the router you have, so I can’t give you more details about this.
+The steps to disable it will depend on the router you have, so I can’t give you more details about this.
 Check the documentation for your router model or your ISP website.

 Configuring DNSMasq is not complicated.
 Everything is in one configuration file, and there is only a few lines to add: